Namibnat/hope_mine_data/README.md

 # Hope Mine Records Namibia

-Current status of this project:
-Just starting out.
-More details to follow soon.

-## Abstract

-## Introduction

-## Methods

-## Results

-### Location

-The Hope Mine is an unused mine in the Namib Desert in Namibia.

-It is located within the Namib-Naukluft National Park, in Swakopmund Constituency, Erongo Region, Namibia

-### Data
+Data was provided to me by a researcher who had collected temperature and humidity data in the Hope Mine, in central Namibia.

+My goal here was to clean and prepare the data in a way that it could be useful to compare to future data.

-The data was collected using loggers placed at various depths within the mine.
+The data was collected as part of a study of bats that use the mine.

-## Conclusion